ionob/stimeserp-docs/Doc/en/getting-started.md

-# GETTING STARTING WITH STIMES MANPOWER  ERP
+# Getting started with Stimes Manpower ERP
 ## Accessing the System/Login

 >	Stimeserp software is accessible globally with user credentials.
 The login page  allows users to enter their username and password.